 The Securities being offered for sale by the Issuer on the Portal are governed by the NPA.
 Each NPA is an agreement between an investor and the Issuer, under which the investor agrees to invest in the Issuer pursuant to the specified terms therein.
 By investing in the Securities, investors do not receive any equity interests in the Issuer and do not have any voting or management rights with respect to the Issuer.
-Payments to investors will commence following the first full month after Closing.
+Payments to investors will commence after the grand opening of the restaurant, which is expected in July 2017.

-Issuer Offering Amount Minimum of \$100,000 and maximum of \$200,000 Offering Period Until 11:59 PM of May 10, 2017 Minimum Investment \$100 Closing and Escrow Process 48 hours before the end of the Offering Period, investors that have signed the NPA will contribute their committed investment amounts into the designated escrow account for the Offering (instructions are available on the Portal during the investment process).
+Issuer Offering Amount Minimum of \$400,000 and maximum of \$500,000 Offering Period Until 11:59 PM of May 3, 2017 Minimum Investment \$100 Maximum Investment \$50,000 Closing and Escrow Process 48 hours before the end of the Offering Period, investors that have signed the NPA will contribute their committed investment amounts into the designated escrow account for the Offering (instructions are available on the Portal during the investment process).
 Once the Offering Amount has been raised and the Offering Period has ended, the committed investment amounts will be released from escrow upon the Issuer's satisfaction of the conditions set forth in the NPA, which includes providing NextSeed with sufficient evidence of all sources of capital for the project as described in this Disclosure, and the Offering will be deemed to have successfully closed (the " Closing ") and the NPA and the applicable Note will be posted to the respective investors' page on the Portal.
 If the Offering Amount is not raised by the end of the Offering Period, all committed funds will be returned to the investors.
 Cancellation of Investment Commitment Investors may cancel an investment commitment until 48 hours prior to the end of the Offering Period identified in this Disclosure.
 NextSeed will notify investors if the target Offering Amount has been met.
 If an investor does not cancel an investment commitment before the 48-hour period prior to the end of the Offering Period, the funds will be released to the Issuer upon the Closing and the investor will receive Securities in exchange for his or her investment.